isw-kudos/huddo-docs/docs/boards/domino/migration/index.md

 1. Edit Domino client

+    !!! tip

+        Save a copy of the old values in case you need to reverse the changes.

     Change the old Proton values to new Domino REST API values [as configured](../oauth/index.md)

     |                                            | Comment                                                                                                           |